trunkmaster/nextspace/README.md

 # NEXTSPACE

-NEXTSPACE is desktop environment that brings [NeXTSTEP](https://en.wikipedia.org/wiki/NeXTSTEP) look and feel to Linux.
+NEXTSPACE is a desktop environment that brings [NeXTSTEP](https://en.wikipedia.org/wiki/NeXTSTEP) look and feel to Linux.
 I try to keep the user experience as close as possible to the original NeXT's OS.
 It is developed according to ["OpenStep User Interface Guidelines"](http://www.gnustep.org/resources/documentation/OpenStepUserInterfaceGuidelines.pdf).
 > If you've noticed or ever bothered with naming convention all of these "NeXTSTEP, NextStep", here is [explanation](Documentation/OpenStep%20Confusion.md).

 ![NEXTSPACE example](Documentation/NEXTSPACE_Screenshot.png)

-I want to create fast, elegant, reliable and easy to use desktop environment with maximum attention to user experience (usability) and visual maturity.
+I want to create a fast, elegant, reliable, and easy to use desktop environment with maximum attention to user experience (usability) and visual maturity.
 In the future I would like to see it as a platform where applications will be running with a taste of NeXT's OS.
-Core applications: Login, Workspace and Preferences - are the base for future applications development and example of style and application integration methods.
+Core applications: Login, Workspace, and Preferences - are the base for future applications development and example of style and application integration methods.

 NEXTSPACE is not just applications loosely integrated to each other.
-Also it's a core OS, frameworks, mouse cursors, fonts, colors, animations and everything I think will help user to be effective and happy.
+Also it's a core OS, frameworks, mouse cursors, fonts, colors, animations, and everything I think will help user to be effective and happy.

 ## Why am I doing this?
-1. I like look, feel and design principles of NeXTSTEP.
+1. I like look, feel, and design principles of NeXTSTEP.
-2. I think [GNUstep](http://www.gnustep.org) needs reference implementation of user oriented desktop environment.
+2. I think [GNUstep](http://www.gnustep.org) needs a reference implementation of user oriented desktop environment.
-3. I beleive it will become interesting environment for developers and comfortable (fast, easy to use, feature-rich) for users.
+3. I believe it will become an interesting environment for developers and comfortable (fast, easy to use, feature-rich) for users.

 Unlike other 'real' and 'serious' projects I've not defined target audience for NEXTSPACE.
 I intentionally left aside modern UI design trends (fancy animations, shadows, gray blurry lines, flat controls, acid colors, transparency).
 I like this accurate, clear, grayish, "boring" UI that just helps, not hinder, to get my job done...